8 Mental and Emotional Issues That Affect Men’s Sex Lives

 It’s difficult to feel aroused and even think about sex when your mind is clouded with sadness, depression, anger, stress, and guilt.
 And it can take weeks or even months to get interested in sexual activity again.
 Often, people need more support and professional interventions to get back on track.

 Moreover, things can become even more complicated when you’re going through disenfranchised grief.
-When your loss isn’t recognized by others, you may feel extremely lonely with your painful experiences and face devastating emotional disconnect from a loved one who can’t get why you reject sexual intimacy.
+When others don’t recognize your loss, you may feel extremely lonely with your painful experiences and face devastating emotional disconnect from a loved one who can’t get why you reject sexual intimacy.

 It also helps to talk to your partner about what’s going on with you and give them insights on your emotional and sexual needs for now.
 If you don’t feel like having sex, you may try saying: